BSVNithin/Stack-overflow-clone/README.md

 use the above command on the server side to run server

-<h1>You can view thw website here:https://nithin-stackoverflow-clone.netlify.app/Questions/62ca8d8fca583532c7adc3df</h1>
+<h3>You can view thw website here: https://nithin-stackoverflow-clone.netlify.app/</h3>